mongodb/mongo/docs/primary_only_service.md

 *not* a part of an executor owned by the PrimaryOnlyService that are dependent on that Instance signaling them (e.g. commands that are waiting on the Instance to reach a certain state).
-Currently this happens via a call to an interrupt() method that each Instance must override, but in the future this is likely to change to signaling a CancelationToken owned by the Instance instead.
+Currently this happens via a call to an interrupt() method that each Instance must override, but in the future this is likely to change to signaling a CancellationToken owned by the Instance instead.

 ## Instance lifetime